linda-seiter/cmsc115_2252/week3/week3_lesson.md

-## Week 3 - Equivalence Partitioning, Boundary Value Analysis, Decision Table Testing
+## Week 3 - Equivalence Class Partitioning, Boundary Value Analysis, Decision Table Testing

 It is not feasible to test a program with every possible input value, so a subset of values must be selected.

-This lesson introduces three popular specification-based (opaque-box) testing techniques designed to reduce the total number of test cases to a finite set, while striving to cover the functional requirements.
+This lesson presents three widely-used specification-based (opaque-box) testing techniques aimed at minimizing the overall number of test cases to a manageable set, while still ensuring coverage of the functional requirements.

 - Equivalence Class Partitioning (ECP)
 - Boundary Value Analysis (BVA)
 - Decision Table Testing (DTT)

-You'll use these techniques to develop test cases for the week 3 programming projects.
+Each technique will be used to develop test cases for the week 3 programming projects.

 ### Equivalence Class Partitioning

 **Equivalence Class Partitioning (ECP)** divides the input domain into equivalence classes (also called partitions) based on the similarity of input values.
 Each value in an equivalence class should display the same program output behavior as all other values in that class.

-The assumption is that for any single value _v_ in the equivalence class:
+The assumption is that for any single value _v_ in an equivalence class:

-- If _v_ passes a test, all values in the class are expected to pass.
+- If _v_ passes a test, all values in that class are expected to pass.
-- If _v_ fails a test, all values in the class should likewise fail.
+- If _v_ fails a test, all values in that class should likewise fail.

 Test cases are written to ensure each equivalence class is covered at least once.

 **Example #1:** A bank charges a $2 per transaction fee.
 The first 5 transactions are free.

 This problem partitions input values based on a transaction limit of `5`.
-The value `5` represents a single boundary or threshold, resulting in two equivalence classes for the transaction count:
+The value `5` is a boundary resulting in two equivalence classes:

 | No fee | Transaction fee |
 | ------ | --------------- |
 | <= 5   | > 5             |

 Each equivalence class should be covered by at least one test case.
+A random value is selected from each equivalence class.
 For example:

 | Test | Expected I/O                     | Actual I/O | Status | Equivalence<br>Class |
 | ---- | -------------------------------- | ---------- | ------ | -------------------- |